malkootkhan/MyImportantNotes/dailyTopics.md

 ---
 - vehicle ignition, starting, electronic system working when not working all these concepts should be cleared
-- memory sections .text .data .bss etc RAM/FLASH
+- memory sections .text .data .bss etc RAM/FLASH (for this the ucour from kirls is the best)
 - ftrace
 - strace
 - corefile